๐Ÿ“English Grammar and Usage

 Why This Matters

-Parallelism isn't just a stylistic flourish—it's a fundamental principle that exam graders look for when evaluating your writing clarity and sophistication.
+Parallelism isn't just a stylistic choice.
+It's a fundamental principle that exam graders look for when evaluating your writing clarity and sophistication.
 You're being tested on your ability to construct sentences where related ideas appear in matching grammatical forms, whether that means coordinating verbs, balancing phrases, or structuring lists consistently.
 Mastering parallelism directly impacts your scores on multiple-choice grammar questions and your essay responses.

 Foundational Concepts

-Parallelism creates balance by matching grammatical structures—the brain processes symmetry more efficiently than asymmetry.
+Parallelism creates balance by matching grammatical structures.
+The brain processes symmetry more efficiently than asymmetry.

 Definition and Core Principle